-Insulating Concrete Forms - High R-Value amd easy to set up with a few custom details to avoid blow-outs
+Insulated concrete forms provide high R-value and are easy to set up, with a few custom details to avoid blow-outs.

 The foundation is formed using Amvic 3.30 insulating concrete forms (ICFs).
-The blocks are formed with 3 1/4 in thick EPS panels tied together by heavy plastic ties spaced 8 in.
-The EPS is much thicker than the standard 2 in. resulting in an effective R-30 insulating value.
+The blocks are formed with 3-1/4-in.-thick EPS panels tied together by heavy plastic ties spaced every 8 in.
+The EPS is much thicker than the standard 2 in., resulting in an effective R-30 insulating value.

 We drove the tube pins halfway into the installed block where the teeth were removed and placed the mate above.
 The tube pins help lock the blocks laterally and longitudinally.

-We had 4 ‘T’ joints but the Amvic 3.30 system doesn’t have a ‘T’ block.
-One option was to fabricate some custom ‘T’ blocks from other blocks, another option is to run threaded rod to tie the walls together but Bruce came up with a fast alternative – just butt the ‘T’ wall into the already placed forms and run some galvanized metal strap through the forms.
+We had 4 ‘T’ joints, but the Amvic 3.30 system doesn’t have a ‘T’ block.
+One option was to fabricate some custom ‘T’ blocks from other blocks.
+Another option was to run threaded rod to tie the walls together, but Bruce came up with a fast alternative: just butt the ‘T’ wall into the already-placed forms and run some galvanized metal strap through the forms.
 We set the strap as we positioned each course.
-We screwed the strap to either the inside of the web ties or pushed the strap through the opposite panel wall, bent it onto the face of the block and screwed it into the webs.
+We screwed the strap to either the inside of the web ties or pushed the strap through the opposite panel wall, bent it onto the face of the block, and screwed it into the webs.

-One great thing about building with ICFs is you can form tall basement walls – taller than standard 8 ft. residential style forms permit.
-I wanted 8 ft finished ceilings in the basement so after stacking 6 courses of blocks we added an additional 6 in. ripped block.
-Once the 2 1/2 in. of slab insulation is installed and 4 in of concrete we’ll have 95 1/2 in. from the top of slab to top of foundation.
-Add 1 1/2 in. for the mudsill and we’ll have 8 ft. – 1 in. slab to joists.
+One great thing about building with ICFs is you can form tall basement walls–taller than standard 8-ft. residential style forms permit.
+I wanted 8-ft. finished ceilings in the basement so after stacking 6 courses of blocks we added an additional 6 in. ripped block.
+Once the 2-1/2 in. of slab insulation is installed and 4 in. of concrete we’ll have 95-1/2 in. from the top of the slab to the top of the foundation.
+Add 1-1/2 in. for the mudsill and we’ll have 8 ft. – 1 in. slab to joists.